 Lynette Watts L-RI

 Dave Mortensen K-Q

 Grades are awarded on a quarterly basis, earning .25 credits toward graduation.
 Although grades are issued on a quarterly basis, course curriculum should be planned on a semester basis.
 Students will not be allowed to transfer classes at the quarter without consultation with the teacher, counselor and/or administration.

-Standards for academic grades should be high yet attainable.
 High academic success requires regular attendance.
 It is recommended that teachers hold students accountable for absenteeism by utilizing a class policy that only allows make-up for excused or verified absences.
 Teachers do not have to allow a student to make up work missed due to an unexcused absence.
 Illness, family emergencies, and extenuating circumstances are considered acceptable reasons for missing school and teachers should allow a student to make-up worked missed due to these reasons.
 All schoolwork will also be allowed to be made up due to school excused absences.
 The teacher will notify a parent/legal guardian by phone call, in person, by mail, by email or by midterm notification before giving an F Grade.
 Students may not be allowed to make up work due to truancy.

 Graduation with Citizenship Honors (Purple Cord)